Published on November 25, 2025

 These state-specific rules are designed to help you confidently fill the gaps left by Original Medicare.
 They provide a clear and transparent framework, so you know exactly what you’re getting with the core plan and what you’re adding with each rider.
 This oversight ensures that your Medigap plan will be there for you when you need it, helping you cover your share of medical costs and giving you valuable peace of mind.

-What Does a Wisconsin Medigap Plan Cover?
+What Does a Wisconsin Medigap Plan Actually Cover?

 Understanding what your plan covers is the most important step in feeling confident about your healthcare.
 In Wisconsin, the system is designed to be straightforward.
 Every plan starts with a solid foundation, and you can add extra coverage to match your specific needs.
 Let’s walk through what’s included in the basic plan, what you can add on, and what isn’t covered at all.

-Core Benefits Included in Every Plan
+Core Benefits in Every Wisconsin Medigap Plan

 The great thing about Wisconsin’s system is that every Medigap plan, regardless of the insurance company, must offer the same set of core benefits.
 This creates a level playing field and makes comparing your options much easier.
 This standard plan helps pay for your share of costs that Original Medicare doesn’t fully cover.